axelerant/testimonials-widget/readme.txt

 }
 `

+= 53.
+How do I scroll my widget based testimonial content? = In your theme's `styles.css` file add code like the following.

+`
+.testimonialswidget_testimonialsNNN {
+	overflow: auto;
+`

+See FAQ 50 on finding the correct name for `.testimonialswidget_testimonialsNNN`.

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.